joonty/torkify/README.md

 [![Build Status](https://travis-ci.org/joonty/torkify.png?branch=master)](https://travis-ci.org/joonty/torkify)

+Torkify aims to be a one-stop shop for testing ruby applications, and handling callbacks after test execution for things like notifications.

-Torkify integrates with [tork][1], which is a solution for automating tests as you change your source files.
+Torkify integrates with [tork][1], which is a solution for automating test execution, as you change your source files.

-Torkify hooks in to tork's remote events, and allows you to write ruby code that's called when particular events fire.
-This makes it easy for you to write code that triggers cool stuff when your tests pass or fail.
+Torkify hooks in to tork's remote events, and allows you to add gems and build callbacks that run when tests fail or pass.
+This makes it easy for you to write code that triggers cool stuff when your tests explode (your imagination is the limit).

+Plus, [tork][1] is a fantastic tool that makes it very easy to run tests immediately and automatically in a pre-loaded environment.

 ## An example